 Somebody who is saving 20% of their income at $60,000 will become financially independent faster than somebody who is saving 6% of their $120,000 income.
 In the chart below, you can see the difference that savings rate makes over 5 years if invested in the stock market.

 By raising your savings rate, you are not only going to be saving more money, but you’ll also be reducing your consumption.
 This means that you need less money to live off of, and you will become financially independent more quickly than a person that consumes heavily.

 As the graph above shows, as you increase your savings rate, the time it takes to become financial independent decreases.
 When you accumulate wealth through savings, the growth and dividends of invested money beings to increase.
 The chart’s data estimates a conservative 5% after inflation average yearly return.

 You’ll notice one important thing – the graph above does not show income, only savings rate.
 That’s because the only thing that matters is the savings rate.
 The ratio of your savings to your expenses is what determines you financial security.

 Tools for Reducing Spending

 Taking control of your spending is a powerful feeling.
-You’ll increase your savings, build more financial security, and you’ll likely feel psychology better knowing that you are in control of your financial life.
+You’ll increase your savings, build more financial security, and you’ll likely feel better knowing that you are in control of your financial life.